jalberse/machine_checker/README.md

 #### Graphical Interface

 i.e. node and edge represenation for the display.
-Maybe Swing wasn't the best choice.

 #### Equivalence with Regular Expressions and other DFAs